michael-rubel/laravel-auto-binder/README.md

 ## Usage

-Edit the config and put your classes and interfaces to the proper folders with the proper class naming.
+Edit the config and put your classes and interfaces to the proper folders with proper class naming.
 That's all.

 So, these basic bindings:
 ```php